witnet/witnet-solidity-bridge/README.md

 - **`estimateGasCost(uint256 _gasPrice)`**:
   - _Description_:
-    - Estimates the minimal amount of reward needed as to post a Witnet data request into the WRB, for a given gas price.
+    - Estimates the minimal amount of reward needed to post a Witnet data request into the WRB, for a given gas price.
   - _Inputs_:
     - `_gasPrice`: the request contract address which includes the Witnet RADON script bytecode.
   - _Returns_:
     - The minimal reward amount.

-- **`destoryResult(uint256 _id)`**:
+- **`destroyResult(uint256 _id)`**:
   - _Description_:
     - Retrieves the Witnet-solved result (if already available) of a previously posted Witnet request, and removes it from the WRB storage.
   - _Inputs_: